mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 PERMUTOOLS is a MATLAB package for multivariate permutation testing and effect size measurement.
-By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
-Family-wise error rate is controlled using max correction — which is superior to traditonal correction methods for controlling type II errors — making it suitable for multivariate testing.
+By estimating the null distribution empirically via permutations of the observed data, it provides distribution-free, non-parametric hypothesis testing.
+Multiple comparison correction is implemented using the powerful max correction method, which is less prone to type II errors than conventional methods.
+Confidence intervals for the various test statistics are derived empirically from the permutation distribution.
+PERMUTOOLS offers permutation-based hypothesis testing for a range of test statistics, including the *t*-statistic (one-sample, paired-sample, two-sample) *F*-statistic (two-sample), *Z*-statistic (one-sample), and correlation coefficient (Pearson, Spearman, rankit).

-PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired-sample, two-sample) *F*-statistic (two-sample), *Z*-statistic (one-sample), and correlation coefficient (Pearson, Spearman, rankit), and can derive confidence intervals for all the above from the permutation distribution.
-PERMUTOOLS can also be used to compute measures of effect size with bootstrapped confidence intervals, including Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean difference and unstandardised median difference.
+PERMUTOOLS can also compute different measures of effect size.
+Confidence intervals for the various effect size measures are derived empirically using a bootstrapping procedure that estimates the sampling distribution.
+Inflation of effect sizes for small samples is controlled using a combination of the pooled weighted standard deviation and applying a bias correction factor.
+PERMUTOOLS offers a range of effect size measures with bootstrapped confidence intervals, including Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean difference and unstandardised median difference.

 - [Installation](#installation)
 - [Documentation](#documentation)